Mark-Mekhail/Meta-Careers-Coding-Puzzle-Solutions/Level 4/Mathematical Art/README.md

 ## Approach

-At a high level, my approach involves the following steps:
+### High-Level Solution Steps

 1. Track and store all strokes, combining any strokes aligned on the same axis that overlap
 2. Sort horizontal strokes by the x-coordinate of the leftmost point of the stroke
-3. Mao each x-coordinate containing a vertical stroke to a list of vertical strokes at that x position
+3. Map each x-coordinate containing a vertical stroke to a list of vertical strokes at that x position
 4. Go through all vertical strokes and count the number of distinct horizontal strokes that pass through each stroke, adding this count to a total sum of crosses.

+### Key Insights and Optimizations

+- We can simplify the problem and avoid double-counting by "combining" overlapping strokes aligned along the same direction and same fixed coordinate.
+For example, if one stroke goes up from (0,0) to (0, 5) and another stroke goes down from (0, 1) to (0, -4), we can "combine" the strokes into one strokes that spans (0,5) to (0,-4)
+- If we have two lists of merged horizontal strokes, one sorted by leftmost endpoint and another sorted by rightmost endpoint, we can determine the horizontal strokes that pass through a given x-coordinate by finding the intersection of the elements that start before the x-coordinate and end after the x-coordinate.
+If we search for this intersection continuously over strictly increasing x-coordinates, at most a single linear pass over both lists is required.